-- in_degree(v=None) The in-degree of a vertex or a list of all in-degrees. - invariant_factors() The invariant factors of the sandpile group (a finite abelian group). - is_undirected() True if (u, v) is and edge if and only if (v, u) is an edges, each edge with the same weight. - laplacian() The Laplacian matrix of the graph. - max stable() The maximal stable configuration. - max_stable_div() The maximal stable divisor. - max_superstables(verbose=True) The maximal superstable configurations. - min_recurrents(verbose=True) The minimal recurrent elements. - nonsink_vertices() The names of the nonsink vertices. - nonspecial_divisors(verbose=True) The nonspecial divisors (only for undirected graphs). - num_edges() The number of edges. - num_verts() The number of vertices. - out_degree(v=None) The out-degree of a vertex or a list of all out-degrees. - points() Generators for the multiplicative group of zeros of the sandpile ideal. - postulation() The postulation number of the sandpile ideal. - recurrents(verbose=True) The list of recurrent configurations. - reduced_laplacian() The reduced Laplacian matrix of the graph. - reorder_vertices() Create a copy of the sandpile but with the vertices reordered. - resolution(verbose=False) The minimal free resolution of the homogeneous sandpile ideal. - ring() The ring containing the homogeneous sandpile ideal. - show(kwds) Draws the graph. - show3d(kwds) Draws the graph. - sink() The identifier for the sink vertex. - solve() Approximations of the complex affine zeros of the sandpile ideal. - superstables(verbose=True) The list of superstable configurations. - $\bullet \ \ \textit{symmetric_recurrents} (\textit{orbits}) \ -- \ \text{The list of symmetric recurrent configurations}.$ - unsaturated ideal() The unsaturated, homogeneous sandpile ideal. - version() The version number of Sage Sandpiles. - vertices(key=None, boundary_first=False) List of the vertices. - zero_config() The all-zero configuration. - zero div() The all-zero divisor.
+- dict() A dictionary of dictionaries representing a directed graph. - elementary_divisors() The elementary divisors of the sandpile group (a finite abelian group). - groebner() Groebner basis for the homogeneous sandpile ideal with respect to the standard sandpile ordering. - group_order() The size of the sandpile group. - h vector() The first differences of the Hilbert function of the homogeneous sandpile ideal. - hilbert_function() The Hilbert function of the homogeneous sandpile ideal. - ideal() The saturated, homogeneous sandpile ideal. - identity() The identity configuration. - in_degree(v) The in-degree of a vertex or a list of all in-degrees. - is_undirected() True if (u, v) is and edge if and only if (v, u) is an edges, each edge with the same weight. - laplacian() The Laplacian matrix of the graph. - max_stable() The maximal stable configuration. - max_stable_div() The maximal stable divisor. - max_superstables() The maximal superstable configurations. - min_recurrents() The minimal recurrent elements. - nonsink vertices() The names of the nonsink vertices. - nonspecial_divisors() The nonspecial divisors (only for undirected graphs). - num_edges() The number of edges. - out_degree(v) The out-degree of a vertex or a list of all out-degrees. - points() Generators for the multiplicative group of zeros of the sandpile ideal. - postulation() The postulation number of the sandpile ideal. - recurrents(verbose) The list of recurrent configurations. - reduced_laplacian() The reduced Laplacian matrix of the graph. - reorder_vertices() Create a copy of the sandpile but with the vertices reordered - resolution(verbose) The minimal free resolution of the homogeneous sandpile ideal. - ring() The ring containing the homogeneous sandpile ideal. - sink() The identifier for the sink vertex. - solve() Approximations of the complex affine zeros of the sandpile ideal. - superstables(verbose) The list of superstable configurations. - symmetric_recurrents(orbits) The list of symmetric recurrent configurations. - unsaturated ideal() The unsaturated, homogeneous sandpile ideal. - version() The version number of Sage Sandpiles. - vertices(boundary_first) The list - zero_config() The all-zero configuration. - zero_div() The all-zero divisor.